s5uishida/install_vpp_upf_dpdk/README.md

 ```
 Now the UPG-VPP was built in `/usr/local/vpp`.

-If you want to install the built `upf_plugin.so` etc as packages without manually copying these, create binary packages as follows:
+If you want to install the built `upf_plugin.so` etc as packages without manually copying these, build binary packages as follows.
 ```
 # make package
 ...